 If an image file name ends with ".9" just before the file extension, it is considered a ninepatch.
 Ninepatch images can be created manually or by using this tool.
 The image must have a 1px transparent border.
 The upper and left edge may optionally have one contiguous line of black pixels which denote the split information, ie what part of the ninepatch will stretch.
 The bottom and right edge may optionally have one contiguous line of black pixels which denote the padding information, meaning how content on top of the ninepatch should be inset.
 When this image is packed, the 1px border is removed and the split and padding information stored in the atlas data file.

 Image indexes are not generally useful for Spine skeletons, but can be useful for other purposes.

 If an image file name ends with underscore and then a number (eg

 animation_23.png), the number is considered the "index" and is stored for the region in the atlas data file.
 The image name is stored without the underscore and index.
-This allows a list of all images with the same name to be retrieved, ordered by index.
-This makes it easy to pack sprite animations without losing the order of the frames.
+This allows a list of images with the same name to be retrieved, ordered by index, to make it easy to pack frame-by-frame animations without losing the order of the frames.

 Spine provides a texture unpacking utility which takes a texture atlas and writes out individual images from it.
 Any rotation in the atlas is undone and any stripped whitespace is restored in the individual images.
 Optionally

 Premultiply Alpha can be removed from the individual images.